 The offense is also referred to as “handicapped parking fraud.”

-Note that while this crime is thought of as a type of fraud, a prosecutor does not have to prove that a defendant acted fraudulently to convict a person of the offense.
+Note that while this crime is thought of as a type of fraud, a prosecutor does not have to prove that you acted fraudulently to convict you of the offense.
 This is not true with charges under PC 365.7.
 Fraudulent intent is one of the elements of the crime.

-California law treats burglary as a more severe offense than service dog fraud.
+California law treats burglary as a more severe offense than service dog fraud and emotional support animal fraud.
 Burglary can lead to felony charges punishable by up to six years in state prison.

 People typically commit pet insurance fraud when they knowingly file a false claim on a pet insurance policy with an intent to defraud.